 Q: How does Holy Cross evaluate my high school record?

-- Most important is academic record.
+- The most important factor is your academic record.

 Q: Will I be at a disadvantage if I decide not to submit standardized test scores?